 CU can be divided into 2 sub-CUs with 1/4 and 3/4 sizes.
 6-point, 12-point, 24-point, and 48-point transforms/inverse-transforms are introduced.
 Intra prediction is also modified to accommodate non-power-2 block sizes.

 Encoder optimization of the test 1.1along with the new partition specific speedups are applied.

+The listed below trade-off options are tested.